knative/docs/docs/serving/architecture.md

 # Knative Serving Architecture

 Knative Serving consists of several components forming the backbone of the Serverless Platform.
 This page explains the high-level architecture of Knative Serving.
+Please also refer to [the Knative Serving Overview](./README.md) and [the Request Flow](./request-flow.md) for additional information.

 ## Diagram